 We can find information reports in many places, including encyclopedias, research reports, books on animals, and in history, geography, and science textbooks.

-A COMPLETE UNIT ON INFORMATION REPORT WRITING
+A COMPLETE TEACHING UNIT ON WRITING INFORMATION REPORTS

 How to Master Information Reports in a Single Week